 Nancy has a strong commercial and financial background as a chief executive in the design and construction sectors.
 She is an experienced board-level director in high profile architectural practices.
 Nancy has experience in turn-around and change management within large and small organisations, as well as project management and design experience in planning and building projects.

 Nancy started her career as an architect working in Switzerland, the USA and Canada.
 She then joined British firm Fitzroy Robinson, becoming a partner and then CEO, working on a range of commercial projects for Great Portland Estates, Natwest, British Land and 3i among others, designing and overseeing the construction of office buildings in the City, West End and the Midlands.

 Since 2004 Nancy has worked as an independent management consultant providing strategic and management advice to design-led architectural and interior design practices.
 She has a growing facilitation practice, which supports organisational change and process management.

-David is Chairman of the London Legacy Development Corporation, with responsibility for developing the site of the London 2012 Olympic Games.
-He is Chairman of NHS Shared Business Services, a joint venture between the Department of Health and the IT firm Sopra Steria.
+David is Chairman of NHS Shared Business Services, a joint venture between the Department of Health and the IT firm Sopra Steria.
 He is also chairman of the Phone-paid Services Authority, the regulator for premium rate telephony.
-He is a Board Member of Barchester Healthcare, a major provider of residential care for elderly people in the UK.
-He is also a Board Member of the Trinity Laban Conservatoire.
+He is a Board Member of Barchester Healthcare, a major provider of residential care for elderly people in the UK, as well as a Board Member of the Trinity Laban Conservatoire.